Elevator Accident Attorney

 Elevators and elevator parts are not subject to federal inspections or recalls.
 While state and local governments are fairly diligent about inspections, elevator accidents can and do occur.
 Elevators can stop unlevel with the floor outside, causing passengers to trip and fall when entering or exiting.
 Wiring malfunctions, improper inspections, unqualified repair people, and open shafts are some of the other causes of injury and death.

 Needless to say, elevators are complicated machines.
 Liability can reside with the manufacturer, outside maintenance people, the building owners, and others.
 Expert testimony from mechanical engineers is often necessary to prove liability.
 At Rad Law Firm, we are here to help you after an elevator accident.
-We can help you to recover from an elevator accident, either on a construction site or in an occupied building.

 Don’t stall, make the call. we are here to answer all of your questions in a free consultation.